 An offer in compromise is one way to settle your tax debt for less than you owe.
 To qualify, you must meet strict criteria and provide the IRS with detailed financial information about your assets, debts, and income.

-The IRS bases your settlement on your perceived equity, and if your offer is less than your “reasonable collection potential”, the IRS will not approve it.
+The IRS bases your settlement on your perceived equity in assets along with your income, and if your offer is less than your “reasonable collection potential”, the IRS will not approve it.
 In other words, the settlement depends on how much you own and earn, and if the IRS thinks it can collect more money from you, it won’t accept your offer.

 In recent years, the IRS has rolled back some of the requirements, and as of 2017, the IRS accepts more offers in compromise than ever before.
 However, acceptance rates are still less than half.
 To boost your chances of approval, you should work with a tax professional.

 Types of Offers In Compromise

 There are three main types of offers in compromise:

 - Doubt as to collectibility — This is the most common type of offer in compromise.
 To qualify, you must convince the IRS that you will never be able to pay the tax debt in full.